 Sublime Samana hotel is set on the northeast coast of the Dominican Republic along the 35-mile-long Samana Peninsula, a 90-minute drive from the capital, Santo Domingo.

-The closest airport is El Catey International (Samana) about 30 minutes from the hotel.
-Las Americas International (Santo Domingo) is about 90 minutes from the hotel.
+The closest airport is El Catey International (Samana) about 25 minutes from the hotel.
+Las Americas International (Santo Domingo) is about two hours from the hotel.
+Transfers can be organised from El Catey for $80 (per way, per six-person car) and from Las Americas for $200 (per way, per six-person car).

 A car is advisable to explore nearby natural areas and the fishing village of Las Terrenas for shopping and dining.
 Santo Domingo’s airport offers car rentals through most major agencies, including Europcar (www.europcar.com) and Sixt (www.sixt.com).
 Free parking is available at the hotel.

 Worth getting out of bed for

 Following a soak in one of the two tranquil pools, a dip in the bath-like Atlantic and a good kneading at the coconut-scented spa, you should feel refreshed enough for a little adventure.
 Explore lush mountains, protected coves and untouched natural beauty spots by having the hotel arrange a horse ride to the dramatic El Limón waterfall, a snorkelling or sailing trip along the Cabo Samana cliffs or cruise in a speedboat to the ecological reserve Los Haitises National Park, a haven for sea birds and native wildlife.

 January to March, witness the magnificent mating dance of massive humpback whales as the make their way to Samana Bay for their annual ritual.
 Ask the hotel to arrange a whale-watching excursion by boat with a local outfitter.